Prospera Energy Inc. Announces Private Placement

 CALGARY, Alberta, Jan.
 25, 2023 (GLOBE NEWSWIRE) -- Prospera Energy Inc. PEI: TSX-V; FRA: OF6A; OTC: GXRFF

-Prospera Energy Inc. (“Prospera” or the “Corporation”) (PEI: TSX-V; FRA: OF6A; OTC: GXRFF) announced that it has closed a non-brokered private placement of $1,314,000 by the issue of 17,520,000 units, each unit consisting of one common share and a partial warrant (0.875:1 warrant to unit ratio), of up to 15,330,000 warrants, each whole warrant entitling the holder to subscribe for one additional share for $0.09 for 2 years from closing.
+Prospera Energy Inc. ("Prospera" or the "Corporation") (TSXOFGXRFF announced that it has closed a non-brokered private placement of $1,314,000 by the issue of 17,520,000 units, each unit consisting of one common share and a partial warrant (0.875:1 warrant to unit ratio), of up to 15,330,000 warrants, each whole warrant entitling the holder to subscribe for one additional share for $0.09 for 2 years from closing.
 Proceeds will be used for continuing capital programs, including the optimization of production on all its properties and general working capital.

 Prospera has coordinated this private placement to accommodate White Tundra Investments as a lead investor.
 This placement is subject to approval of the TSX Venture Exchange.
 White Tundra Investments was not paid any broker fees or warrants on this placement and is expected to be a strategic partner for both engineering support and business development initiatives moving forward.